containers/crun-vm/README.md

 # The `crun-qemu` OCI runtime

-This is an **experimental** [OCI Runtime] implementation that enables `podman run` (and maybe also `docker run`) to work with VM images packaged in container images.
+This is an **experimental** [OCI Runtime] implementation that enables `podman run` to work with VM images packaged in container images.
 The objective is to make running VMs (in simple configurations) as easy as running containers, while leveraging the existing container image distribution infrastructure.

 The runtime expects container images to contain a VM image file under a `/disk` directory.
 The image file can have any name and must be in *raw* format.
 No